torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 and IDE-CD drivers and added many ideas for extension of the data structures relative to kernel~2.0.
-Further thanks to Heiko Eißfeldt, Thomas Quinot, Jon Tombs, Ken Pizzini, Eberhard Mönkeberg and Andrew Kroll, the Linux CD-ROM device driver developers who were kind enough to give suggestions and criticisms during the writing.
+Further thanks to Heiko Eißfeldt, Thomas Quinot, Jon Tombs, Ken Pizzini, Eberhard Mönkeberg and Andrew Kroll, the GNU/Linux CD-ROM device driver developers who were kind enough to give suggestions and criticisms during the writing.
 Finally of course, I want to thank Linus Torvalds for making this possible in the first place.